Get the Best WordPress Backup

 With the free version, you can create full backups of your WordPress site.
 If you want more control over which files you back up, you’ll need to upgrade to a Duplicator Pro subscription.

 Be sure to copy your license key.
-Then, open the back end of your WordPress site and install Duplicator.
-For help, check out this step-by-step beginner’s guide on how to install WordPress plugins.
+Then, open your WordPress dashboard and install Duplicator.

-After this, go to Duplicator Pro » Settings » Licensing:
+After this, go to Duplicator Pro » Settings » General.

 Paste the license key you received with your purchase.
 Hit Activate to unlock Duplicator’s premium features!

-To back up your website, head over to Packages » Create New:
+To back up your website, head over to Backups » Add New.

-Name the backup so that it’s easy to find if you ever need to restore it.
-Then, expand the Archive section.
-Here, you can decide exactly what data you want to back up:
+Then, expand the Backup section.
+Here, you can decide exactly what data you want to back up.

-If you want more control over your backups, click on the Custom tab.
+If you want more control over your backups, click on Custom.
 Simply deselect any files you want to exclude from the backup.

-If everything looks good, hit Build.
+If everything looks good, hit Create Backup.
 Your site will now be automatically backed up!

 Step 3: Download Your Backup

-Once you create a backup, it’ll be added to the Packages page.
-You can save it to your computer by clicking Download » Both Files:
+If you chose local storage, Duplicator will save the backup on your server.
+You can download it to your computer by clicking Download » Both Files.

-To make this process much easier, you can set a disaster recovery point.
+You can also set a disaster recovery point.
 Essentially, you’ll tell Duplicator to restore a certain backup if anything happens to your site.

 You can then copy the disaster recovery link or download the launcher.
 Either of these will immediately launch the recovery wizard.